badaix/snapcast/doc/configuration.md

 - Currently all `jack` streams need to match the sample rate of the Jack server.

 - The `chunk_ms` parameter is ignored for jack streams.
-Instead, the Jack buffer size (Frames/Period) is used.
-So if you are encoding your streams with anything other than "pcm", ensure that the Jack server Frames/Period size is set appropriately.
+The Jack buffer size (Frames/Period) is used instead.

 ### meta